-Employment, Confidentiality and Noncompete Agreement with Ms. Collins
+Employment, Confidentiality and Noncompete Agreement with Mr. Hurt

-The Company and Ms. Collins entered into an Employment, Confidentiality and Noncompete Agreement effective as of January 20, 2014 in connection with her appointment as Chief Marketing Officer and Brand Bear.
-The agreement has an initial term of three years from January 20, 2014 and renews from year-toyear thereafter.
+The Company and Mr. Hurt entered into an Employment, Confidentiality and Noncompete Agreement effective as of April 15, 2015 in connection with his appointment as Chief Operations Officer.
+The agreement has an initial term of three years from April 15, 2015 and renews from year-to-year thereafter.
 We may terminate the agreement prior to the end of the term upon death, disability, for cause (as defined in the agreement) or without cause.
-Ms. Collins may terminate the agreement for good reason (as defined in the agreement).
-If we terminate Ms. Collins' employment without cause or if Ms. Collins terminates her employment for good reason, the Company would be obligated to continue her base salary for a period of 12 months after her termination (18 months if such termination occurs within 12 months after a change of control (as defined in the agreement)), and for the period that welfare benefits are continued under COBRA, we will continue to pay the Company's portion of the medical, dental, and vision plan premiums.
-As compensation for her services, Ms. Collins will receive an annual base salary at a rate not less than \$300,000, which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
-If the Company meets or exceeds certain performance objectives determined annually by the Committee, Ms. Collins will receive an annual bonus of not less than 40% of her earned annual base salary, payable in either cash, stock, stock options or a combination thereof.
-Ms. Collins' bonus for 2014 performance was prorated based on the number of full calendar weeks during the fiscal 2014 for which she was employed by the Company.
-The agreement also provides that for the term of the agreement and for one year thereafter, subject to specified limited exceptions, Ms. Collins may not become employed by or interested directly or indirectly in or associated with the Company's competitors who are located within the United States or within any country where we have established a retail presence.
-In the event of her termination due to death, disability, or by the Company without cause, or if Ms. Collins terminates her employment for good reason, Ms. Collins or her beneficiaries or estate, will still be entitled to a bonus for such year prorated based on the number of full weeks she was employed during the year, subject to achievement of the bonus criteria.
-If any payments under the Agreement or another arrangement would become subject to the excise tax imposed by Section 4999 of the Code, the payments will be reduced to the greatest amount payable that would not trigger such excise tax.
+Mr. Hurt may terminate the agreement for good reason (as defined in the agreement).
+If we terminate Mr. Hurt's employment without cause or if Mr. Hurt terminates his employment for good reason, the Company would be obligated to continue his base salary for a period of 12 months after his termination (18 months if such termination occurs within 12 months after a change of control (as defined in the agreement)), and for the period that welfare benefits are continued under COBRA, we will continue to pay the Company's portion of the medical, dental, and vision plan premiums.
+As compensation for his services, Mr. Hurt will receive an annual base salary at a rate not less than \$380,000 which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
+If the Company meets or exceeds certain performance objectives determined annually by the Committee, Mr. Hurt will receive a target annual bonus of not less than 50% of his earned annual base salary, payable in either cash, stock, stock options or a combination thereof.
+Mr. Hurt's bonus for 2015 performance was based on his annual salary of \$380,000.
+The agreement also provides that for the term of the agreement and for one year thereafter, subject to specified limited exceptions, Mr. Hurt may not become employed by or interested directly or indirectly in or associated with the Company's competitors who are located within the United States or within any country where the Company has established a retail presence.
+In the event of his termination due to death, disability, or by the Company without cause, or if Mr. Hurt terminates his employment for good reason, Mr. Hurt or his beneficiaries or estate, will still be entitled to a bonus for such year prorated based on the number of full weeks he was employed during the year, subject to achievement of the bonus criteria.
+If any payments under the Agreement or another arrangement would become subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, the payments will be reduced to the greatest amount payable that would not trigger such excise tax.

-We also agreed to pay Ms. Collins a signing bonuses of \$50,000 in January 2014 and \$25,000 in July 2014, both of which Ms. Collins agreed to repay if, during the first year of employment, she voluntarily terminated her employment without good reason or she is terminated by the Company for cause.
-In addition, we agreed to issue long-term equity incentive compensation with a value of \$100,000, 50% in the form of time-based vested restricted stock and 50% in the form of non-qualified stock options to acquire shares of Company common stock at an exercise price equal to the closing price of the Company's common stock on January 20, 2014.
+We also agreed to pay Mr. Hurt a signing bonus of \$35,000 which Mr. Hurt has agreed to repay if he voluntarily terminates his employment without good reason or if he is terminated by the Company for cause (as defined in the agreement) during the first year of employment.
+In addition, we agreed to issue long-term equity incentive compensation with a value of \$205,000, 40% in the form of time-based vested restricted stock, 30% in the form of performance-based restricted stock at target, and 30% in the form of non-qualified stock options to acquire shares of Company common stock at an exercise price equal to the closing price of the Company's common stock on April 15, 2015.